 Step 2.
 Update your software

-Software on devices like phones, tablets and computers gets out-of-date over time, and old software can contain security bugs or settings that leak personal data.
-To reduce your exposure to these privacy risks, check for updates to your apps and operating systems, and even better, set them to update automatically.
+Your device operating systems get out-of-date over time, and old software can contain security bugs or settings that leak personal data.
+Set your devices (and the apps on them) them to update automatically.
 That way you'll always have the latest, safest versions.

-Now that you have the latest software, dig into the latest privacy settings and update them.
+Make sure your devices are using the best privacy settings.
 Here are step-by-step instructions for all the major device types.

-Make sure you also go in and adjust per-app location settings, so that your location history isn’t leaking where it shouldn’t.
-For bonus points, review the apps you have installed.
-If there are any you haven't used for a while, remove them to reduce the chance of your personal data being shared.
+Especially make sure you adjust per-app location settings, so that your location history isn’t leaking where it shouldn’t.
+For extra bonus points, review the apps you have installed.
+If there are any you haven't used for a while, remove them to reduce the chance of your personal data being shared in the background.

 Step 4.
 Use a password manager

-Privacy and security are not one and the same, but the two can go hand-in-hand.
-If your accounts are not secured, your privacy is at risk.
+Privacy and security are not one and the same, but if your accounts are not secured, your privacy is at risk.
 Have you ever used the same password on more than one website?
 If the answer's yes, then your privacy may be compromised due to data leaks.
 The fix is easy: start creating unique passwords for every website you use.
 That may sound like a lot of work, but it’s not when you use a password manager.
 Password managers generate and store secure passwords for you automatically.
-Many browsers now have them built-in.
-Or, you can use a browser-independent tool like LastPass, Dashlane, or 1Password that work across multiple browsers.
+Many browsers now have them built-in, or you can use a tool like LastPass, Dashlane, or 1Password that work across multiple browsers.

 Step 5.
 Set up two-factor authentication

-Two-factor authentication is where you use a code to login in addition to your password.
-You want to set up two-factor authentication (2FA) wherever possible, and certainly on your major accounts (email, financial, etc.).
-You can check if major sites have it available at Two Factor Auth, which also links directly to the right documentation pages.
+Two-factor authentication (also known as multi-step login) is where you use a code to log in to websites in addition to your password.
+You should set up two-factor authentication (2FA) wherever possible, and certainly on your major accounts (email, financial, etc.).
+You can check whether major sites have it available at twofactorauth.org, which also links directly to the right documentation pages.